higson-io/business-rules-motor-insurance/Readme.md

     -e hyperon.studio.instance-name=hyperon_docker \
     hyperonio/motor-demo
 ```
+## Running with Docker compose

-OR application can be run with bundle-h2-demo and hyperon-studio images
-using docker-compose based on [docker-compose.yml](./docker-compose.yml).
-Simply run:
+Application can be run with bundle-h2-demo and hyperon-studio images using docker-compose based on [docker-compose.yml](./docker-compose.
+yml)
 ```shell
 docker-compose up
 # or (regarding to docker version)